Chart Color Schemes

 South Melbourne is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Melbourne's cultural diversity is notable with 25.0% speaking a language other than English at home and 37.2% born overseas.
-Christianity is the predominant religion, accounting for 37.5%.
-Judaism, however, shows an overrepresentation of 1.5%, compared to Greater Melbourne's 3.7%.
+South Melbourne has a high level of cultural diversity, with 25.0% of its population speaking a language other than English at home and 37.2% born overseas.
+Christianity is the main religion in South Melbourne, comprising 37.5% of people.
+Judaism, however, is overrepresented in South Melbourne compared to Greater Melbourne, making up 1.5% versus 3.7%.

 Frequently Asked Questions - Diversity